loginov-rocks/BluetoothTerminal/README.md

 #### `void send(const char *message)`

-Sends a message to the connected BLE device.
+Sends a message over BLE to the connected device.
+If the message exceeds the characteristic value size, it is split into chunks and sent sequentially.

 Example: